ausseabed/tide-tool/README.md

-# tide-tool
+# Tide Tool
-Tool for generating tide predictions and populating a tide data into CARIS zone definition files (zdf)
+Tide Tool will generate various artifacts related to tide data as required by the Teledyne CARIS Application.
+Tide predictions are made using the [AVISO FES library](https://github.com/CNES/aviso-fes).